Bring your own app

 1. Install Wrangler

-To get started, install and configure Wrangler as a dev dependency in your project.
+To get started, install and configure Wrangler as a dev dependency in your app.

 $npm install wrangler --save-dev